 SESCA Awards Criteria and Nomination Guidelines

-Shoalhaven Emergency Services Community Awards (SESCA) have been established by the Rotary Clubs of Berry, Bomaderry, Milton-Ulladulla and Nowra to recognise Emergency Services Personnel and Police in the Shoalhaven who best exemplify Rotary’s motto of ‘Service Above Self’ (i.e. the community service the individual performs above and beyond their normal role within their respective Agency).
+Shoalhaven Emergency Services Community Awards (SESCA) have been established by the Rotary Clubs of Berry, Milton-Ulladulla and Nowra to recognise Emergency Services Personnel (and other first responders) and Police in the Shoalhaven who best exemplify Rotary’s motto of ‘Service Above Self’ (i.e. the community service the individual performs above and beyond their normal role within their respective Agency).

 These awards are for the Shoalhaven local government area and support and contribute to the NSW Rotary Emergency Services Community Awards (RESCA).